 Many implementations of transactional pages exist in industry and in the literature.
 Unfortunately, these algorithms tend either to be straightforward and unsuitable for real-world deployment, or are robust and scalable, but achieve these properties by relying upon intricate sets of internal (and often implicit) interactions.
-The ARIES algorithm falls into the second category, has been extremely sucessful as part of the IBM DB2 database system.
+The ARIES algorithm falls into the second category, has been extremely successful as part of the IBM DB2 database system.
 It provides performance and reliability that is comparable to that of current commercial and open-source products.
-Unfortunately, while the algorithm is conceptually simple, many subtlities arise in its implementation.
-We chose ARIES as the basis of LLADD, and have made a significant effort to document these interactions.
-Although a complete discussion of the AIRES algorithm is beyond the scope of this paper, we will provide a breif overview, and explain the details that are relevant to developers that wish to extend LLADD.
+Unfortunately, while the algorithm is conceptually simple, many subtlies arise in its implementation.
+We chose ARIES as the basis of LLADD, and have made a significant effort to document these in-